-The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Alpha A7S are two digital cameras that were revealed to the public, respectively, in March 2016 and April 2014.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Alpha A7S are two digital cameras that were announced, respectively, in March 2016 and April 2014.
 The 1300D is a DSLR, while the A7S is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (1300D) and a full frame (A7S) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Sony A7S

 An illustration of the physical size and weight of the Canon 1300D and the Sony A7S is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S is notably smaller (8 percent) than the Canon 1300D.
 However, the A7S is slightly heavier (1 percent) than the 1300D.
 It is noteworthy in this context that the A7S is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.